-From a national perspective, thea strongerthe further development of Waterford City would lead to the development of the wider south-east, which has experienced slower economic challenges recovery than the national average in recent decades. linked to the restructuring of traditional industriesyears, together with higher than average unemployment rates, lower value job opportunities and less job creation.
+From a national perspective, the further development of Waterford City would lead to the development of the wider south-east, which has experienced economic challenges in recent decades.

 The City is well-served by motorway and rail links to Dublin, but requires improved road links to other major urban areas, particularly Cork and Limerick, and also within the region to towns that are not served by motorway.

-Waterford and the wider south-east region is also served by a regional airport and the Port of Waterford at Belview and Rosslare-Europort, which are geographically close to EU trading partners and will be are important in Ireland's post-Brexit response to Brexit, and by the Technological University of the South East-an Institute of Technology, to form part of a Technological University.
+Waterford and the wider south-east region is also served by a regional airport and the Port of Waterford at Belview and Rosslare-Europort, which are geographically close to EU trading partners and are important in Ireland's post-Brexit response, and by the Technological University of the South East.

 The key challenge for Waterford is to build scale and enhance urban quality through employment-led growth.
-The City's existing employment base includes pharma, med-tech and engineering/ advanced manufacturing sectors, as well as emerging indigenous enterprises.
+The City's existing employment base includes pharma, med-tech and engineering/advanced manufacturing sectors, as well as emerging indigenous enterprises.